ldettorre/yummy/README.md

 # Yummy- An online recipe book.
 A Data Centric Development(C.R.U.D.)
 Project.

 Welcome to Yummy, my free online recipe book.
-"Yummy" is a C.R.U.D.(Create, Read, Update, Delete) application I've built using technologies I've studied in the Data Centric Development Module .
+"Yummy" is a C.R.U.D.(Create, Read, Update, Delete) application I've built using technologies I've studied in the Data Centric Development Module with Code Institute.
 The theme of the site is a simple recipe book where users can easily and freely find new recipes posted by other users aswell as create, edit and delete their own.
 Users can also decide whether or not to publish recipes for all to see or to keep them private.

 Click [here](https://data-centric-development.herokuapp.com/) to view Yummy live!